-It would be extremely arrogant for me to say that these are unquestionably the best music podcasts of 2020!
+It would be extremely arrogant for me to say that these are unquestionably the best music podcasts!

 We all have our personal preferences and that’s great.
 But even if you’re unsure of these shows, why not try something new?

-The music podcasts in this list are inspiring for both the professional musician and the shower singing music lover.
-So why not kick off 2021 with something to remind you of how great music really is!
+The music podcasts in this list are inspiring for both the professional musician and the shower-singing music lover.
+So why not kick off this year with something to remind you of how great music really is?